Journal

 Bottom line

-Founder clarity is not about being involved everywhere.
-It is about making fewer, better decisions at the points where they matter most.
+Founder clarity is not about staying involved everywhere.
+It is about making fewer, better decisions where they matter most.

 Related Briefs